mk12/sicp/notes/notes.md

 - There is a concrete data representation behind the abstraction.
 - The interface between the two parts of the system is a set of procedures: selectors and constructors.

-### Example: Arithmetic operations for rational numbers
+### Example: Arithmetic Operations for Rational Numbers

 - We want to add, subtract, multiply, divide, and test equality with our rational numbers.
 - We assume we have `(make-rat <n> <d>)`, `(number <x>)`, and `(denom <x>)` available as the constructor and selectors.